hlascelles/samudra/pages/qyw6jo6a8zhmq-pet-africa2.md

 In Algeria the amount of household and similar waste exceeded [13 million tons in 2018][8], the Algerian Ministry of the Environment estimates that it could reach 20 million tonnes by 2030.
 In 2022, the Algerian government plans to allocate [230 million USD][8] to the city of Algiers - 210 to build an integrated waste management complex, and 20 to build tanks 3 and 4 at the Hamici Technical Landfill Center (the site is equipped with landfill bins, a weighbridge and three sorting lines with a capacity of 24 tonnes per hour).

+I spoke to a person from [Global Environment Facility (GEF)][11] who evaluates waste management projects in Algeria and decides whether GEF will fund them; to my surprise and disappointment they knew nothing about the waste management situation in Algeria.

 <h5>10.
 Sudan 44m</h5>
 <h5>11.
 Morocco 37m</h5>